jwilger/Checkout-Ruby-SDK/README.md

 This is a part of the next major PayPal SDK.
 It includes a simplified interface to only provide simple model objects and blueprints for HTTP calls.
 This repo currently contains functionality for PayPal Checkout APIs which includes Orders V2 and Payments V2.

-## Please Note
-> **The Payment Card Industry (PCI) Council has [mandated](http://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls) that early versions of TLS be retired from service.
-All organizations that handle credit card information are required to comply with this standard.
-As part of this obligation, PayPal is updating its services to require TLS 1.2 for all HTTPS connections.
-At this time, PayPal will also require HTTP/1.1 for all connections.
-[Click here](https://github.com/paypal/tls-update) for more information.
-Connections to the sandbox environment use only TLS 1.2.**

-## Direct Credit Card Support
-> **Important: The PayPal REST API no longer supports new direct credit card integrations.**  Please instead consider [Braintree Direct](https://www.braintreepayments.com/products/braintree-direct); which is, PayPal's preferred integration solution for accepting direct credit card payments in your mobile app or website.
-Braintree, a PayPal service, is the easiest way to accept credit cards, PayPal, and many other payment methods.

 ## Prerequisites

 - Ruby 2.0.0 or above